hasura/ndc-hub/rfcs/0002-distribution.md

 This is a Work-In-Progress document.
 Please provide any feedback you wish to contribute via Github comments and suggestions.

+## Items Outstanding in this Specification (TODO)

+The following items are intended to be fleshed-out in this specification prior to approval:

+* Data-formats
+* URI locations
+* Identifiers
+* Assignment of implementation
+* Dependencies

+In addition, all "TODO" references should be replaced before finalization.

 ## Purpose